-How to File Wrongful Termination Lawsuit in Torrance
+How to File a Wrongful Termination Lawsuit in Torrance, CA

 Imagine waking up one morning, heading into work like any other day, and being blindsided by a termination letter—no warning, no reason that makes sense.
 You walk out confused, hurt, and wondering: Was this even legal?